-In turn, the 'data sharing principles' are broad and vague - each principle is defined by reference to the term 'appropriate' or 'agreed'.
-The data must be shared for an appropriate project; made available only to appropriate persons; in a setting that is appropriately controlled; with appropriate protections applied; with outputs that are as agreed (between the relevant data scheme entities); and with risks that are appropriately mitigated.
+available only to appropriate persons; in a setting that is appropriately controlled; with appropriate protections applied; with outputs that are as agreed (between the relevant data scheme entities); and with risks that are appropriately mitigated.
 These principles may be informed by guidance provided by the National Data Commissioner.
-As the Privacy Impact Assessment states, the 'high-level nature of the Data Sharing Principles poses a privacy risk'.
-16
+The inclusion of non-exclusive 'elements' to assist with the interpretation of these broad principles is welcome, but not sufficient.
+As the Privacy Impact Assessment states, the 'high-level nature of the Data Sharing Principles poses a privacy risk'.21